Editorial: End the Death Penalty in America

 c.
 Been granted a complete pardon based on evidence of innocence.

 From 1977 through April, 2015, 1,404 persons were executed.
 During that period, 142 were freed.
 That is a 1-10 ratio of exonerations to executions.
 A startling statistic.
 The average time spent on death row was 11.2 years among those who were exonerated.
-So who can say who were put to death
+So who can say how many of the 1,404 who were put to death were actually innocent?

 Why might they be wrongly convicted?
 Misconduct by investigators, flawed forensics [the FBI has found after an audit that their hair analysis unit had overstated likelihood of DNA matches to defendants in 33 of 268 capital trials; ten of those defendants were convicted and executed.
 For more on this see this item], misidentification by eyewitnesses, perjury by other defendants given to grant immunity to themselves or a reduced sentence, etc.